 Course title & Code Credits Credit distribution of the course Eligibilit y criteria Pre- requisite

 Lecture Tutorial Practical/ Practice of the course (if any)

-FRUITS, 4 3 0 1 XII with NIL
+FRUITS, 4 3 0 - NIL

 VEGETABLES & PCM/PCB

 PLANTATION

 CROPS PROCESSING

 TECHNOLOGY

 - To impart knowledge of different methods of fruits and vegetables processing. - To learn about processing of various spices, tea, coffee and cocoa.